Denise Richards, ex-wife of Charlie Sheen, marries again

 Richards -- who was Bond girl "Dr. Christmas Jones" in the 1999 James Bond adventure "The World Is Not Enough" and has a string of TV and film credits stretching to 1990 -- married Sheen on June 15, 2002, shortly before he began his long-running sitcom "Two and a Half Men."
 The couple had daughters Sam and Lola, now 14 and 13, but separated in early 2005.
 Their divorce was finalized on Nov.
 30 the following year.
 Richards in 2011 adopted a third child, infant daughter Eloise.

-Sheen, who did not attend his Richards’ wedding, said through a representative to "Entertainment Tonight that he "wishes them both nothing but happiness!"
+Sheen, who did not attend Richards’ wedding, said through a representative to "Entertainment Tonight" that he "wishes them both nothing but happiness!"

 Comments